vzakharchenko/huawei-hilink/README.md

 # Features
-- support login request
+- support "device login password"
-- can read/send SMS messages
+- can read and send SMS messages from the command line
+- reconnect network
+- on/off mobile data

 # Tested on
 E3372h-320
 version: 11.0.1.1(H697SP1C983)